-The Management Report attached to this Preliminary Information Statement, and the Company's 2024 Annual Report under SEC Form 17-A, which includes the Audited Financial Statements for 2024, will be submitted for approval by the stockholders.
+The Management Report attached to this Definitive Information Statement, the Company's 2024 Annual Report under SEC Form 17-A which includes the Audited Financial Statements for 2024, and first quarter report for 2025 under SEC Form 17-Q, will be submitted for approval by the stockholders.
 A copy of the Management Report is attached to this Information Statement.
 Upon written request of a shareholder, the Company shall furnish such shareholder with a copy of the said Annual Report as filed with the SEC, free of charge.
 The contact details for obtaining such copy are on Page 35 of this Information Statement.